Application of 3D Gaussian Splatting for Cinematic Anatomy on Consumer Class Devices: Related Work

-An alternative approach for generating a compact volumetric representation is by means of Scene Representation Networks~\cite{mescheder2019occupancy,chen2019learning,park2019deepsdf}, i.e., fully-connected neural networks which have been introduced initially to encode a surface model as an implicit 3D function.
-Lu~\etal~\cite{lu2021compressive} demonstrate the use of SRNs for volume data compression.
-By overfitting a network to a volume dataset, the network learns a compact latent space representation from which the initial dataset can be reconstructed.
-This, however, comes at the expense of subsequent network evaluations during rendering.
-This makes even the performance of GPU-friendly implementations~\cite{weiss2021fast} fall significantly below the performance of 3DGS.
+In principle, the memory requirements of CA can be addressed with Scene Representation Networks (SRNs) ~\cite{mescheder2019occupancy,chen2019learning,park2019deepsdf}, i.e., fully-connected neural networks that learn to encode a surface model as an implicit 3D function.
+Lu~\etal~\cite{lu2021compressive} demonstrate the use of SRNs for volume data compression, by overfitting a network to a volume data set.
+This approach, however, comes at the expense of subsequent network evaluations during rendering, which makes even GPU-friendly ray-marching implementations~\cite{weiss_fast_2022} significantly slower than 3DGS.

-While 3DGS uses rendered images of a volume dataset to build a renderable 3D object representation for novel view synthesis, light-field rendering \cite{levoy-lightfield,gortler-lumigraph} aims at generating novel views by interpolation between given images.
-Light-field rendering has been used to accelerate novel-view synthesis for volume data \cite{meyers-2003,Birklbauer-2012-lightfieldvolume,Bruton-2020-lightfieldvolume}, yet it is fair to say that it cannot compete with 3DGS with respect to quality and memory requirements.